 When investigating a photograph, one should always turn it over first to see if someone wrote some identifying details on the back.
 As I took the matted print out of the frame, I quickly realized it would not be my lucky day.
 The only legible pencil marks written on the back were “Return Photo in Good Condition,” “8415” and what looks like “Slick Sat 10/8.”
 None of this information proved helpful.

 Since I had nothing that might hint at a date, an event or even a photographer’s name, focusing on the cars seemed to be the simplest second step.
 My initial guess dated the vehicles from the late 1910s through the early 1920s.
 Having learned a few things from my vintage-car-guy husband, I felt comfortable with the general time frame.
 When I saw the two license plates, however, I knew I could do a better job zeroing in on a year.
 By doing a quick Internet search, I was able to narrow the date range to 1919-1920 based on the style of the plates on two of the cars in the foreground.

-Compare the plates in the photo to the resource here.
+Compare the plates in the photo to modern Colorado license plates.
 Do you come to the same conclusion?

 While scouring the photograph for additional clues, a colleague flipped through yearbooks starting in 1919.
 Wishing for a slightly more powerful magnifying glass, I squinted far into the photo’s background and uncovered a marching band leading a procession of people.
 The band made me quite confident that it was a sporting event, most likely football.
 By the blurry details I could pick out, the band uniforms looked like the military-style jackets the CU marching band wore in the 1920s.
 I slowly scanned the crowds on both sets of bleachers and located a small marching band for the opposing team.
 Now I was more confident that we were looking at a football game.